Main navigation english

 Over the next five years, CPHA will:

-• Develop recommendations for targeted public health action for COVID-19 recovery;
+• Develop recommendations for targeted action for public health systems renewal;

-• Publish a position statement calling for the development of a Canada Public Health Act; and
+• Publish a policy brief calling for public health systems renewal including the development of a Canada Public Health Act; and

-• Advocate in collaboration with relevant stakeholders to support the principles of a Canada Public Health Act.
+• Advocate in collaboration with relevant stakeholders for government action to strengthen public health systems and the creation of a Canada Public Health Act.

 Desired outcomes